 We know as a traveling PT (or someone who is interested in becoming one), it can be time consuming to investigate the licensing processes and regulations for your next prospective location.
 To simplify your search, we’ve put together an interactive map so you can easily see the requirements for a PT license in each state.

 Physical Therapy Licensure Compact (PTLC)

-For about the past six years, the Federation of State Boards of Physical Therapy (FSBPT) has been working toward the goal of creating a physical therapy licensure compact that would allow PTs and PTAs to practice in any participating state without having to go through the process of obtaining a new license.
-The legislation would have to be enacted by each participating state, but once signed into law, qualified PTs and PTAs would only have to maintain a license in their home state in order to practice in compact states.
+The Federation of State Boards of Physical Therapy (FSBPT) has been working toward the goal of creating a physical therapy licensure compact that allows PTs and PTAs to practice in any participating state without having to go through the process of obtaining a new license.

 This initiative is now a reality, with over 20 participating states!

 Each participating state has enacted legislation allowing qualified PTs and PTAs to practice in compact states as long as they maintain licensure in their home state and their home state is also a fellow participant.

 Our interactive PT license requirement map will also tell you which states are currently participating in the PTLC.
 Just click on your desired state to find out if it is a compact participant.

 The adoption of the PTLC has made a huge difference for physical therapists practicing in multiple states, just as the Nursing Licensure Compact has done for traveling nurses.